 Explore the BVI on a boat

 The British Virgin Islands are an archipelago of around 50 idyllic islands in the West Indies, not far from the US Virgin Islands or Puerto Rico.
 The main four islands, Tortola, Virgin Gorda, Jost Van Dyke and Anegada are famous for their stunning beaches, mild climate and breathtaking landscapes.
-A 2-week island-hopping trip on a catamaran, starting from the capital, Road Town, will be your best chance to explore this small slice of Britain in the Caribbean.
+A 2-week island-hopping trip on a catamaran, starting from the capital, Road Town, will be your best chance to explore this tiny slice of Britain in the Caribbean.

 Places to visit in the BVI

 In Tortola, the largest of British Virgin Islands, you will enjoy Cane Garden Bay and Smuggler’s Cove, both long stretches of sand with azure waters.
 For something more remote, try the tranquil Brewer’s Bay, better accessed by boat.
-Hiking lovers may also enjoy a trip to Sage Mountain National Park, lending itself to fascinating trails in the rainforest and majestic views of the sea.
+Hiking lovers may also enjoy a trip to Sage Mountain National Park, lending itself to fascinating trails in the rainforest and offering majestic views of the sea.
 In Anegada you can sate your passion for adventure by discovering hidden treasures under the sea.
-This coral island is full of shipwrecks left over from the colonial times.
+This coral island is full of shipwrecks from colonial times.